awsdocs/iam-user-guide/doc_source/id_roles_use_passrole.md

   }
   ```

 Now the user can start an Amazon EC2 instance with an assigned role\.
 Applications running on the instance can access temporary credentials for the role through the instance profile metadata\.
-The permission policies attached to the role determine what the instance can do\.
+The permissions policies attached to the role determine what the instance can do\.

 **Example 2**
 Amazon Relational Database Service \(Amazon RDS\) supports a feature called Enhanced Monitoring\.
 This feature enables Amazon RDS to monitor a database instance using an agent\.
 It also allows Amazon RDS to log metrics to Amazon CloudWatch Logs\.
 To enable this feature, you must create a service role to give Amazon RDS permissions to monitor and write metrics to your logs\.